 - when the silver looks clean (this won’t take long) remove with tongs or similar

-- rinse will cool water and dry
+- rinse well under cool water

 CARING FOR YOUR JEWELLERY WHEN YOU WEAR IT EVERY DAY

 Remember, with proper care and knowledge of your jewellery, your sterling silver piece can last a lifetime and beyond.